MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 ---
-title: Add telemetry to your bot in Azure Bot Service
+title: Add telemetry to your bot
 description: Learn how to view information on bot availability, performance, usage, and behavior.
 See how to turn on telemetry tracking for Application Insights.
 keywords: telemetry, appinsights, monitor bot
 author: JonathanFingold